 Porting seL4 to PolarFire SoC

-The code will be upstreamed to the main seL4 repository and using it yourself is easy because DornerWorks has developed a repo of helper scripts in a single build step.
+Using this code yourself is easy because DornerWorks has developed a repo of helper scripts in a single build step.
 Simply insert an SD card with the image and turn on the board.

-This is an optimal time for early adopters to provide important feedback that could guide future iterations of the Icicle Kit and its potential in embedded projects.
-It’s also an optimal time to incorporate the flexibility and power of the PolarFire SoC into your own designs either through prototyping with the Icicle Kit, or through design discussions with an experienced engineering partner.
+This is an optimal time to incorporate the flexibility and power of the PolarFire SoC into your own designs either through prototyping with the Icicle Kit, or through design discussions with an experienced engineering partner.

 DornerWorks is an inaugural member of the seL4 Foundation and a member of the Linux Foundation with deep expertise in RISC-V development.
 Pairing the trusted application environments enabled by the seL4 microkernel with the PolarFire SoC is a natural fit for our team and paves the way for future trusted software innovation that could grow your business.